click here to purchase

-In 2004 the UK Institute of Asset Management, in conjunction with British Standards Institution, developed PAS 55, the first publicly available specification for optimized management of physical assets.
-This has proven very successful, with widespread adoption in utilities, transport, mining, process and manufacturing industries worldwide.
+In 2002-2004 the Institute of Asset Management, in conjunction with British Standards Institution (BSI) developed PAS 55, the first publicly available specification for optimized management of physical assets.
+This has become an interrnational bestseller, with widespread adoption in utilities, transport, mining, process and manufacturing industries worldwide.
 The 2008 update (PAS 55:2008) was developed by 50 organisations from 15 industry sectors in 10 countries.
-The International Standards Organisation (ISO) has now accepted PAS 55 as the basis for development of the new ISO 55000 series of international standards.
+The International Standards Organisation (ISO) then accepted PAS 55 as the basis for development of the new ISO 55000 series of international standards.

 What is ISO 55000?

-> ISO 55001 is the requirements specification for an integrated, effective management system for assets.
+>ISO 55001 is the requirements specification for an integrated, effective management system for asset management.

 Note: 55001 defines requirements for a management system, in the same way as ISO 9001 specifies a quality management system, and ISO 14001 covers an environmental management system.
 ISO 55001 is not, therefore, a specification for an asset information management system (sometimes called "enterprise asset management" system).
 Such software systems are, however, recognised to be useful aids ('enablers') for good asset management.